 OTHER LIABILITIES IFRS financial statements Solvency II balance sheet Provisions other than technical provisions IAS 37 The amount recognised is the best estimate of the expenditure required to settle the present obligation at the balance sheet date.
 The best estimate is the amount an entity would rationally pay to settle the obligation or to transfer it to a third party at the balance sheet date.
-Idem Pension benefit obligations IAS 19 Idem Deposits from reinsurers IAS 39 Idem Deferred tax liabilities IAS 12 A deferred tax liability should be recognised for all taxable temporary differences Other than the carry forward of unused tax credits and the carry forward of unused tax losses, include deferred taxes based on the difference between the values ascribed to assets and liabilities in the Solvency II balance sheet and the values ascribed to the same assets and liabilities for tax purposes Payables IAS 39 Measured at amortised cost Idem Any other liabilities, not elsewhere shown IAS Other liabilities differ from payables as they arise from non- insurance-related activities.
-Idem
+Idem Pension benefit obligations IAS 19 Idem to IFRS valuation Deposits from reinsurers IAS 39 Idem Deferred tax liabilities IAS 12 A deferred tax liability should be recognised for all taxable temporary differences Other than the carry forward of unused tax credits and the carry forward of unused tax losses, include deferred taxes based on the difference between the values ascribed to assets and liabilities in the Solvency II balance sheet and the values ascribed to the same assets and liabilities for tax purposes

+OTHER LIABILITIES IFRS financial statements Solvency II balance sheet

+Payables IAS 39 Idem

+rayables Measured at amortised cost

+IAS Idem

+Any other liabilities, not Other liabilities differ from

+shown elsewhere payables as they arise from non-

+insurance-related activities.

-Credendo XS has no financial liabilities and, thus, explaining valuation differences between the Solvency II balance sheet and the general purpose financial statements from the impact of (changes in) its own credit risk is not applicable.
+Credendo XS has no financial liabilities other than lease liabilities and, thus, explaining valuation differences between the Solvency II balance sheet and the general purpose financial statements from the impact of (changes in) its own credit risk is not applicable, except for this item.